silvanatrabalon/learning/public/guides/javascript-en.md

   .then(values => console.log(values)); // [42, 'hello', true]
 ```

-**Description:** Loading multiple resources simultaneously, parallel API calls where all data is required, batch operations.
 ## Promise.allSettled
 **Description:** Runs multiple promises and returns the results of all, regardless of whether they resolved or rejected.